Anticoncentrated $n$-bit distribution from $\log(n)$ qubits: Methods

 In each step of HRCS experiment, to implement a random circuit mimicking a Haar random unitary, we adopt the one-dimensional hardware-efficient ansatz (HEA).
 An $N$-qubit, $L$-layer HEA circuit can be represented by \be U_{\rm HEA}= \prod_{\ell=1}^{L} W \otimes_{i=1}^N e^{-i\phi_{\ell,i} \hat{\sigma}^z_i/2} e^{-i\theta_{\ell,i} \hat{\sigma}^x_i/2}, \ee where $W = \otimes_{i=1}^{\lfloor N/2\rfloor} {\rm CX}_{2i+1,2i+2} \otimes_{i=1}^{\lfloor N/2\rfloor} {\rm CX}_{2i,2i+1}$ is a fixed layer of CNOT gates on nearest neighbors in a brickwork style to build up entanglement among different qubits. $\hat{\sigma}^x_i, \hat{\sigma}^z_i$ are the Pauli-X operator and Pauli-Z operator on $i$-th qubit, respectively, and the rotation angles $\{\theta_{\ell,i}\}_{\ell,i}, \{\phi_{\ell,i}\}_{\ell,i}$ are uniformly distributed within $[0, 4\pi)$.
 Note that all of our gates are local to facilitate the experimental implementation.
-For the IBM Quantum Torino device we used, the naive gates are square root of X (SX), rotation-Z (RZ) and controlled-Z (CZ) gates.
-Therefore, circuit transpilation is implemented with highest level of optimization.
+For the IBM Quantum Torino device we used, the naive gates are square root of X (SX), rotation-Z (RZ) and controlled-Z (CZ) gates, and circuit transpilation is implemented with highest level of optimization.

-For the experiment in Fig.~\ref{fig:HRCS}c, the $L=8$-layer HEA circuit on $N_A=5, N_B=5$ qubits involves $160$ free parameters which is much less compared to the degree of freedom for the $2^{10}$-dimensional unitary, and $880$ gates in total before transpilation.
-The number of gates in our transpiled circuits is presented in Appendix~\ref{app:experiment}.
+For the experiment in Fig.~\ref{fig:experiment}a, the $L=8$-layer HEA circuit on $N_A=5, N_B=5$ qubits involves $160$ free parameters which is much less compared to the degree of freedom for the $2^{10}$-dimensional unitary, and $880$ gates in total before transpilation.
+The number of gates in our transpiled circuits is presented in Appendix \ref{app:experiment}.
 For the maximum of $t=16$ in this experiment, we use $5049$ SX, $3684$ RZ and $1152$ CZ gates.
-Due to the automatic computing resource allocation from IBM Quantum service, for experiments with temporal steps $t\le 10$, we utilize qubits in IBMQ Torino shown in dark grey circles in inset of Fig.~\ref{fig:HRCS}c, and for $t=13, 16$, we utilize slightly different qubits (see Fig.~\ref{fig:circuit_5_5} in Appendix~\ref{app:experiment}).
-In Table~\ref{tab:ibm_error}, we list the average error rates of all gates in our experiment and the readout errors for $t\le 10$.
-The other case can be found in Appendix~\ref{app:experiment}.
+Due to the automatic computing resource allocation from IBM Quantum service, for experiments with temporal steps $t\le 10$, we utilize qubits in IBMQ Torino shown in dark grey circles in inset of Fig.~\ref{fig:experiment}a, and for $t=13, 16$, we utilize slightly different qubits (see Supplementary Fig.~\ref{fig:circuit_5_5}).
+In Table~\ref{tab:ibm_error}, we list the average error rates of all gates in our experiment and the readout \BZ{(measurement)} errors for $t\le 10$.
+The other case can be found in Appendix \ref{app:experiment}.